DBelf/go-inspect-jwt/README.md

 The `-t` parameter is mandatory.

+The `-exp` parameter can be added to also determine whether the token is still valid.

 The inpsected token will use colors to distinguish the token header and token claims.

 ---